 Note: I’m going to continue updating this post as I come across new pieces of evidence.
-My most recent update was on 5/13/13.

 At a Seattle Town Hall forum last week, SSA Marine VP Bob Watters’ claimed again—and despite much evidence to the contrary—that it doesn’t matter whether his firm builds a huge coal terminal near Bellingham.
 According to this theory, if Oregon and Washington communities don’t ship the coal then British Columbia ports will simply export it instead.

 Coal industry leaders themselves—along with top analysts and journalists—agree that Canadian ports have nowhere near enough capacity to handle the staggering volumes planned for export from the Northwest states.
 Industry experts have repeatedly said that new terminals would mean dramatic increases in coal shipping.
 For example:

 Some coal already moves from the Powder River Basin through the Pacific Northwest to an export terminal at the Port of Vancouver in British Columbia.
 But in an interview from Cheyenne, [Wyoming Infrastructure Authority Director Lloyd] Drain said existing West Coast port capacity to ship coal to Asia is maxed out.

 — Tom Banse, NPR, May 18, 2015

 US exporters have turned their attention to the Asian market and have been able to capture new market shares in Asia.
 However, US steam coal exports to Asia are constrained by the lack of export capacity on the West Coast despite several proposals to build new export terminals.
 Recent market development and strong environmental opposition have impeded the development of coal terminals in the Pacific Northwest so far.

 — “US Coal Exports: the Long Road to Asian Markets,” Oxford Institute for Energy Studies, March 30, 2015